soulrider911/SLDS-Sticker-Sheet/README.md

 ========
 ![Sticker Sheet](https://c1.staticflickr.com/1/688/33320753446_390dd106c6_h.jpg)

-Salesforce Lightning Design system component kit for Sketch.
-A Style based design system leveraging symbol overrides empowering designers to create accurate designs in a flash.
+Salesforce Lightning Design system design kit for Sketch.
+A Style based design system leveraging symbol's.
+This system will encourage consistency between design teams, while making the design process faster and easier.
-**This system will ensure consistency and continuity across teams.**
+**This system will ensure design consistency and continuity across teams.**

 # How to use this kit
 ### Basic Kit Usage